 Welcome to the Boott Cotton Mill Museum!
-This is very similar to the mills that were found in Manchester New Hampshire during the industrial revolution.The mills in Lowell and Manchester were were made to take raw cotton bales and turn them into the finest cloth in the world.
+This is very similar to the mills that were found in Manchester New Hampshire during the industrial revolution.The mills in Lowell and Manchester were built to take raw cotton bales and turn them into the finest cloth in the world.
 There were many steps in turning raw cotton into cloth.

 As we explore the mills, I want you to think about what it would be like to live and work in the Mills producing cotton goods.